What is Combinatorics? A Comprehensive Guide

-• Addition Rule: For mutually exclusive events, if there are \( m \) ways to do one thing and \( n \) ways to do another, the total ways to do one or the other is:
+• Addition Rule: For mutually exclusive choices, if event A has \( m \) ways and event B has \( n \) ways, total ways are:

 • \[ m + n \]